The Qin Empire II: Alliance

-The Qin Empire II: Alliance is a 2012 Chinese television series adapted from Sun Haohui's novel of the same Chinese title, which romanticises the events in China during the Warring States period primarily from the perspective of the Qin state during the reigns of King Huiwen and King Wu.
+The Qin Empire II: Alliance is a 2012 Chinese historical television series based on Sun Haohui's novel of the same Chinese title, romanticising the events in China during the Warring States period primarily from the perspective of the Qin state during the reigns of King Huiwen and King Wu.

 It was first aired on Astro Wah Lai Toi in Malaysia in 2012.
 It was preceded by The Qin Empire (2009) and followed by The Qin Empire III (2017), which were also based on Sun Haohui's novels.
 The series began streaming as Qin Empire: Alliance on Netflix in 2017.